mariohernandez/component-based-development/exercises/1-new-theme.md

 In this training we will assume you are using [Mediacurrent's Theme Generator](https://github.com/mediacurrent/theme_generator_8) to create a new theme.
 Follow the instructions on the theme generator project to get your theme setup.

 ## Using included theme
-Alternatively, you can use the `component_training` theme which is included with this project.
+Alternatively, you can use the `badcamp` theme which is included with this project.
-* Copy the `component_training` folder into `docroot/themes/custom/`
+* Copy the `badcamp` folder into `docroot/themes/custom/`
 * Follow instructions below

 ### Compiling the theme for first time